wso2-extensions/esb-connector-amazonlambda/docs/functions.md

 ```

 **Properties**
+* apiVersionInvoke : API version for Invoke method.
-* functionName: The name of the Lambda function.
+* functionName : The name of the Lambda function.
-* qualifier: Specify a version or alias to invoke.
+* qualifier : Specify a version or alias to invoke.
-* x-amz-invocation-type: It specifies the way you want to invoke the function.
+* x-amz-invocation-type : It specifies the way you want to invoke the function.

     Choose from the following options.